-1 Bill Gates thinks Khan Academy A is only suited to subjects where questions have exact answers.
-2 According to Gary Stager, Khan Academy B. can teach both the strongest and the weakest pupils in a class.
-3 Sylvia Martinez regrets that Khan Academy C. means the teaching of other school subjects will have to be changed.
-4 Ben Kamens has been told that Khan Academy D. only prepares students to pass exams.
-E. could cause student achievement to improve too quickly.
-F. requires all students to own the necessary technology.
-G. is unlikely to have a successful outcome for most students.
+- A is only suited to subjects where questions have exact answers. - B can teach both the strongest and the weakest pupils in a class. - C means the teaching of other school subjects will have to be changed. - D only prepares students to pass exams. - E could cause student achievement to improve too quickly. - F requires all students to own the necessary technology. - G is unlikely to have a successful outcome for most students.